| Despite your best efforts to bring

 a recorded interest in your property must agree to subordinate their

+interest to the new loan.
 A particularly attractive workout solution if you have sufficient

 equity in the property to pay-off junior liens using the new loan.